farlee2121/DevEssentialsBlog/content/posts/2021-04-16-Member-Enum-Update.md

 tags:
 - C# 9
 - Patterns
+title: Static Member Enums Update
 ---

-# Static Member Enums Update

 I [previously wrote](../posts/2020-08-07-Structs-vs-Enums.md) on how static members on a struct work as a more extension-friendly enum.
 This pattern has gotten even better as of C# 9.